Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: I feel pretty good about my refactoring, but need to parse through the code I made yesterday because I already find it convoluted/confusing.
 I want to focus on updating that part tomorrow and making sure search results appear without empty topics inbetween filled ones.

+## Day 55: September 5, 2019

+**Today's Progress**: Worked on Learn application.
+Opened up a wave of bugs, no progress.

+**Thoughts**: One of my least productive days on here so far.
+I just keep getting more confused and more bugs keep appearing.
+I will need to view this with a clear head tomorrow.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.